Approach to network failure due to intrinsic fluctuations

 The fraction of deleted nodes can be expressed as

 Now, we will track the approach to network failure by eliminating time in $F_{\rm del}(t)$ and $\eta(t)$.
 Note that both $F_{\rm del}(t)$ and $\eta(t)$ change only at time instants when extreme event occurs anywhere on the network.
-Figure \ref{fig1}(b) displays $F_{\rm del}(t)$ (solid line) as a function of $\eta(t)$.
+Figure \ref{fig1}(b) displays $F_{\rm del}(t)$ (dotted line) as a function of $\eta(t)$.
 The simulation results from random walk realizations are shown as colored symbols.
 An excellent agreement between Eq. \ref{eq:delf1} and the simulation results are observed.
 This also allows us to clearly identify three distinct regimes as the complete network failure is approached on a timescale of $T_{\rm fail}$.
-These regimes (described below) are separated by vertical lines in Fig. \ref{fig1}(b), and are discussed in detail below.
+These regimes are separated by vertical lines in Fig. \ref{fig1}(b), and are discussed in detail below.

-{\it Independent node failures :} First of these is the regime of independent node failures in which failure of one node does not influence the other nodes to fail.
+{\it Independent node failures :} First of these is the regime of independent node failures in which failure of one node does not directly influence the other nodes to fail.
 Typically, at most, one node fails at a given time, and the time interval $\Delta t$ between two consecutive node failures is large; $\Delta t >> 1$.
 These imply that node failures tend to be rare, and do not disturb the network function.
-Based on Eq. \ref{eq:eta}, let $\eta_{\rm max}=\eta(t=0)$ be the maximum value of $\eta$ for a given network configuration.
-Then, this regime begins $\eta=\eta_{\rm max}$ and breaks down at $\eta=\eta_{\rm 1}$ when the condition
+Based on Eq. \ref{eq:eta}, let $\eta_{\rm 0}=\eta(t=0)$ be the maximum value of $\eta$ for a given network configuration.
+Then, this regime begins at $\eta=\eta_{\rm 0}$, and breaks down at $\eta=\eta_{\rm 1}$ when the condition

 is satisfied for the first time (see Fig. \ref{fig1}).
-In this, $\langle . \rangle$ represents an average over time interval $\delta t$ such that $1 < \delta t \ll T_{\rm fail}$.
+In this, $\langle . \rangle$ represents an average over intervals $\delta \eta$, where $\delta \eta \ll \eta_{max}$.
 In Fig. \ref{fig1}(b), this condition is satisfied for $\eta = \eta_1$, and it is marked by a vertical line.
-The independent node failure regime lasts until $\eta > \eta_1$ and is indicated as region I in Fig. \ref{fig1}(b).
+The independent node failure regime lasts until $\eta > \eta_1$ and is indicated as Region I in Fig. \ref{fig1}(b).